DavesCodeMusings/raspberry-cobbler/README.md

 The steps in the guide are not for the feint of heart.
 I assume you know a few things about Rasberry Pis, installing and running virtual machines, cloning from GitHub, using USB-to-serial devices, connecting GPIO pins, running commands on the Linux command-line, and so on.
 If you've done any programming with microcontrollers (Arduino or ESP32) and you're not afraid of _vi_, you'll probably have the right tools and skills.

 Here's what you'll need (and what I'm using in the examples):
-* An internet connected Ubuntu Linux host (VirtualBox virtual machine with Ubuntu 20.4 LTS Noble.)
+* An internet connected Ubuntu Linux host (VirtualBox virtual machine with Ubuntu 20.4 LTS Noble)
-* A 64-bit Raspberry Pi (model 3B.)
+* A 64-bit Raspberry Pi (model 3B)
-* A microSD card (32G SanDisk class 10.)
+* A microSD card (32G SanDisk class 10)
-* A USB to TTL serial cable (Adafruit 954.)
+* A USB to TTL serial cable (Adafruit 954)

 ## Ready to get started?
 As Matt Bellamy of Muse said right before launching into Starlight at the Tokyo Zepp concert in 2013...